-The filing deadline for your IRS tax return is one week away: Monday, April 18.
+The filing deadline for your IRS tax return is Tuesday, April 18.
+You can file for an automatic extension with this form.

 In the last couple of weeks I’ve read sex workers on Facebook and Twitter talking about the difficulties they had in getting an apartment, qualifying for a car loan, and signing up for health care because they didn’t have any proof of income.
 “I don’t get paychecks,” the sex worker might say (unless she is an employee), “So how can I prove how much money I make?”
 I read dancers telling other dancers to get a strip club manager to write a letter estimating what she makes in a week, and while that might work to buy a car at You Work—You Ride! it won’t help with big leasing companies or the bank.